 There is the perennial crisis, too, of raising the debt ceiling.
 In this context, the large and urgent need for federal funds to repair the damage done by Hurricane Harvey should lead to urgent action by Congress.
 But even here, brinkmanship can be expected as much from the legislature as from Trump.
 The prospect of a closure, however short, of the government at the end of September cannot be ruled out.
 Equity markets are beginning to understand the scale of the jeopardy, and the dollar is weakening.

 Trump lacks an effective liaison team in Congress who can advocate for him.
 His penchant for pre-emptive tweets aimed at Congressional leaders has not helped.
 There has been a rapid turnover, too, of White House staff, though the economics team has been stable.
 This may change; Trump’s comments on the Charlottesville protests frustrated Gary Cohn, his chief economic adviser.
 Cohn is staying in his role, but may simply be waiting until he is appointed, as has been much-rumoured, chair of the Federal Reserve when Janet Yellen’s term ends in February 2018.

 The last eight months have been a long and challenging learning process for all sides; the president and his staff on one hand, and Congress on the other.
-Sense and rationality are unlikely to prevail until the Republican and Democratic parties begin to ready themselves for next year's mid-term elections.
+Sense and rationality are unlikely to prevail until the Republican and Democratic parties start readying themselves for next year’s mid-term elections.
 Look to early 2018 for any progress on tax reforms.